ArthurAvagyan/HandyExtensions/README.md

 # HandyExtensions
-Swift extensions used in every day coding
+Swift extensions used in everyday coding